hailelagi/hailelagi.com/content/hacks/thumbelina.md

 Thumbelina tries to be a lazy, ~~distributed~~, data-pipeline processor library.

-The most popular example of this kind of library is discord's [SortedSet](https://github.com/discord/sorted_set_nif), the [blog post](https://discord.com/blog/using-rust-to-scale-elixir-for-11-million-concurrent-users) is also an excellent resource for the curious, although it extends elixir/erlang in a different way, improving mutable shared data access/writes across processes.
+The most popular example of this kind of library(NIF) is discord's [SortedSet](https://github.com/discord/sorted_set_nif), the [blog post](https://discord.com/blog/using-rust-to-scale-elixir-for-11-million-concurrent-users) is also an excellent resource for the curious, although it extends elixir/erlang in a different way, improving mutable shared data access/writes across processes.
+See features/demo for production ready libraries that target a similar feature set.

 ### Mechanisms
 One approach to using programs written in other languages is opening a `Port`, mogrify for example leverages `System.cmd`,